atiqueahmedziad/intro-git-workshop/lessons/github-exercise.md

 - Go to this repository: https://github.com/atiqueahmedziad/present-today
 - Fork it and clone it in Desktop(location) of your pc.
-- Enter the directory.
-Hint: `cd present-today`
+- Enter into the directory name `files`.
+Hint: `cd present-today/files`
-- Make a new branch.
+- Make a new branch with name `my-file`.
 - Create a text file with your name.
 It could be blank or you may put information about yourself if you want.
 Hint: `your-name.txt`
 - Add the change in stage/index area.
-- Commit the change
+- Commit the change.
 - Push the branch in the remote.
 - Send a pull request.